 SUMMARY: This article focuses on the physical properties of plants that have evolved to help them select the appropriate pollinators and discourage non-pollinators (nectar stealers).
-Starting with the shape of the cells, the petals of a flower often have cone shaped cells.
-This shape helps to scatter more light giving the flower a more intense and glittery appearance.
-Flowers with a “color” mutation actually produce the same pigment, but their cells are flat instead of cone shaped and they look duller and more washed out.
-Cone shaped cells also help pollinators grip better; however, parts of the flower where the plant wants to discourage nectar stealers are lined with flat cells, decreasing grip ability.
-Finally electrostatic forces build up on flying pollinators (like bees and hummingbirds) that attract pollen.
-The stigma of the receiving plant is also electrostatically charged to better attract the pollen from incoming pollinators.
+The first feature the article addresses is the shape of the cells.
+Flower petals often have cone-shaped cells to help scatter more light.
+This gives the flower a more intense and glittery appearance.
+Flowers with a “color” mutation actually produce the same pigment, but their cells are flat instead of cone-shaped.
+Thus, they look duller and more washed out.
+Cone-shaped cells also help pollinators grip better; however, parts of the flower where the plant wants to discourage nectar stealers are lined with flat cells, decreasing grip ability.
+Finally electrostatic forces build up on flying pollinators (like bees and hummingbirds) and attract pollen.
+The stigma of the receiving plant is also has an electrostatic charge to better attract pollen from the bodies of incoming pollinators.

-LESSON COMMENTS: There are a lot of physics topics that can be covered: light, reflection, refraction, electrostatic forces, friction, to name a few.
+LESSON COMMENTS: There are a lot of physics topics that can be covered: light, reflection, refraction, electrostatic forces, and friction.
 I tried to talk about the most interesting points in the summary but there is a lot more (and cool figures and graphs) in the paper.
 There’s even a section talking about the mechanics of a plant dumping pollen specifically on the back of insects.
 Physics teachers, you might be able to use this article to inspire research projects or science experiments!

 Moyroud, E., & Glover, B. J. (2016).
 The physics of pollinator attraction.
 New Phytologist,216(2), 350-354. doi:10.1111/nph.14312